eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The partial GC cycle is triggered when the eden space is full by an allocation taxation threshold.
 - All GC operations that are associated with this cycle occur during the STW pause.
 - The partial GC cycle consists of only one increment, which runs a copy-forward operation on 512 *eden* regions and 80 other regions, followed by a class-unload operation.
-- The partial GC cycle recreates a free eden space by reclaiming all possible regions from the eden space (some objects will always survive) and assigning other free regions to the eden space.
+- The partial GC cycle re-creates a free eden space by reclaiming all possible regions from the eden space (some objects will always survive) and assigning other free regions to the eden space.
 The GC cycle also reclaims memory from some other regions.
 - 2864 MB of the total 4096 MB heap was reclaimed.
 100% of the eden space is available as free memory, and some older regions were also reclaimed.
 - Between the start and end of the partial GC cycle, the remembered set count increases by 172,384 cards and the number of free bytes decreases by 0.66 MB (689,536 B).
 After performing a copy-forward operation on objects to move them to older regions, the partial GC cycle rebuilds the remembered set of any regions that received these moved objects.
 During a partial cycle, the remembered set is also pruned.
 Overall, the rebuilding and pruning can lead to either an increase or a decrease in the remembered set count and free memory available.
 - The remembered set metastructure remains unchanged between GC cycles, even though the mutator threads build new data about object references when the threads run.
 The remembered set count is identical at the end of one partial GC cycle and the beginning of the next because the remembered set consumes this data and reports to the verbose GC logs only during a cycle's operation.